otoolep/syslog-gollector/README.md

 Consult the RFC to learn what each of these fields is.
 The TIMESTAMP field must be in [RFC3339](http://www.ietf.org/rfc/rfc3339.txt) format.
 MSGID must be '-' (nil).
 Lines not matching this format are dropped by the gollector.

+Checking out the "Running" section for hints on how to suitably configure Syslog clients.

 Multi-line Support
 ------------
 The gollector supports multi-line messages, so messages such as stack traces will be considered a single message.